How to pronounce echelon

 Pronouncing words correctly can sometimes be challenging, especially when it comes to loanwords.
 “Echelon” is a word that originated in French, but it is commonly used in American English.
 To pronounce “echelon” correctly, follow the American English phonetic guide below:

-See also How to pronounce foliage
+See also How to cook sweet potato for dogs

 Phonetic Symbol Sound Example